-All students are entitled to reclaim up to £500 project expenses for conduction of their research.
+All students are entitled to reclaim up to £500 project expenses for conduction of their research and £1100 if international research is undertaken.
 Claims must be accompanied by original receipts.
-Further to this students who incur travel costs are eligible to apply for an Arthur Thompson Travel Award (up to £500).
-Applications for these awards will be considered at the end of the programme of study and are not guaranteed.
-These sources of funding are available to all students irrespective of their primary University of study.
+Further to this Birmingham students are eligible to apply for an intercalated bursary (normally up to £2000).
+Applications for these awards will be considered at the end of the programme of study and are not guaranteed

 All students who are registered on the MBChB or Dental Programmes at the University of Birmingham are eligible to apply for a bursary to support them during their period of study.
 The intention to apply should be indicated on the application form and students expressing an intention will receive further information.
 Bursaries are currently set at £3,000 and are limited.
 Students with an overall mean mark of <65% in year 2 of their programme of study are unlikely to be awarded a bursary.

 Our funding sources mean that we are unable to offer bursaries to students from outside of Birmingham.